 A: 9u, 10u, 11u, 12u Competitive are Competitive teams only.
 These players will have the chance to play All Stars in either Pony or Cal Ripken at the end of the year.
 If your player is not already on a team and would like to try and get on one please visit our find a team page.

-A: Players not already on a team should sign up for our Recreational Division.
+A: Players not already on a team can either sign up for our Recreational Division or look to join a competitive team.
 For players 8-12 that want to play kid pitch there is a 10U Recreational division (8-10) and a 12U Recreational division (10-12) for the Spring and the Summer.
 In the Spring and Summer you just sign your player up and they will be placed on a team in their high school area.
 If there is no available team in their high school area, the player will be placed on a nearby team.
 For players 4-8 that want to play coach pitch or t-ball all you need to do is sign up and we will build teams based on their high school area.
 There is NO need to form a team.
 If there is no available team in their high school area, the player will be placed on a nearby team.
+To Look to Join a Competitive Team you can do so through our “SIYB Free Agency” group listed on Facebook.
+Here parents and coaches can connect.

 A: Uniforms and equipment will be provided for all teams in the Recreational divisions.
 All teams in our Competitive divisions will provide their own uniforms and equipment.